bdaoust/udacity_project7_capstone/README.md

 MTG Manager is an easy to use [Magic the Gathering]( http://magic.wizards.com/en) deck manager app that allows you to create and manage various MTG decks, add or remove cards and specify the number of copies of a given card in a deck.
 MTG Manager uses the [MTG API](https://magicthegathering.io/) to get card information, and all card images are retrieved from Wizard of the Coast's [Gatherer](http://gatherer.wizards.com/Pages/Default.aspx) tool.
 All card images are *&copy; Wizards of the Coast*.

+# Project Goal

+The goal of this app is to demonstrate the skills learned through the Udacity Android Developer Nanodegree program.
+More specifically, MTG Manager showcases the ability to develop an app that follows Material Design guidelines, adapts to various screen sizes, adds support for accessibility, and integrates a third-party library.

 # Screenshots

 ##### Phone